Low End Mac

 Vernier has designed a series of experiments ready to use (assuming you have the proper probes and other devices, such as air tracks or chemicals needed).
 These experiments are organized in two different ways.

 The first batch is organized according to a series of manuals called Physics with Computers, Biology with Computers, Physical Science with Computers, and Chemistry with Computers.
 Each book has roughly 30 experiments in the approximate order you might expect to do them in a standard science curriculum.
-These experiments build on each other, and if you don't do the entire sequence you might find them diverging from your curriculum or methods as time goes by.
-One advantage they do have is they include detailed, step-by-step procedures for students to use regarding how to connect the sensors, launch the software, click the various buttons, and so on.
+These experiments build on each other, and if you don’t do the entire sequence you might find them diverging from your curriculum or methods as time goes by.
+One advantage they do have is that they include detailed step-by-step procedures for students to use regarding how to connect the sensors, launch the software, click the various buttons, and so on.

 I find the other set of experiment files more useful in my classroom.
-These files are organized by sensor, and in each sensor's folder are several experiments you can do with that sensor.
-For example, the motion detector, an ultrasonic sonar device used to measure distance, has the following dialog when you select Open from Logger Pro's file menu.
+These files are organized by sensor, and in each sensor’s folder are several experiments you can do with that sensor.
+For example, the motion detector, an ultrasonic sonar device used to measure distance, has the following dialog when you select Open from Logger Pro’s File menu.
 Each one of these files represents a different function or activity.

 If you've never used a motion sensor in a math or science class, there is no better tool for having students learn the relationship between a physical measurement and the plotting of a point on a graph.
 Many math teachers do a sort of "human graphing" activity where students must walk x feet and then walk y feet, plotting themselves on a grid in the school yard.
 The motion sensor activity yields real-time data, and students can get a feel for the fact that walking faster increases the slope of the line - thus learning what slope really means rather than just memorizing a definition.